MMMikeM/DND-Campaign/project/rules/1-introduction.md

 <!-- markdownlint-disable MD041 -->
-## **1. Introduction**
+## 1. Introduction

 ### **1.1 Welcome: Doing Cool Shit**

 Welcome to a tabletop roleplaying game built from the ground up with one goal: **Empower you to do cool shit with as little friction as possible.** Forget dense rulebooks filled with exceptions and edge cases.
 This system is designed for dynamic, imaginative play where your character's unique abilities and your clever ideas take center stage.

 This is a game about heroes wielding incredible power, shaped not just by rigid rules, but by their personality, history, and the fundamental magical **Essences** they command.
 You won't find sprawling spell lists here.
 Instead, you'll master core **Spells** – versatile templates representing fundamental magical concepts – and customize them on the fly with **Essences** and tactical **Enhancements**.

 Want your energy blast to be a searing flame that pushes enemies back?
 A crackling bolt of lightning that chains between targets?
 A wave of chilling frost that slows them to a crawl?
 You can build that, expressing *your* character's specific brand of magic.

+> **Magic in Action:** Lyra faces three charging goblins.
+"I slam my staff down and channel earth energy into a Blast!"
+She spends 2 SP for a standard Blast, adds Fire essence, and the Forceful enhancement (+1 SP).
+The goblins fail their saves and are pushed back by the wave of molten stone erupting from the ground – exactly the breathing room Lyra needed.

 Get ready to weave compelling stories, face daunting challenges, and unleash your creativity.